Tricklebyte/BlazorId_App/README.md

     <PackageReference Include="BlazorRazor" Version="1.0.0" />
 ```

+After referencing this nuget package, simply direct logins to "/LoginIDP" and logouts to "/LogoutIDP". <br/>
 **\_NavMenu.razor**
 ```xml
    <NavLink class="nav-link" href="/LoginIDP"> Log in </NavLink>
    <NavLink class="nav-link" href="/LogoutIDP"> Log out </NavLink>
 ```

  ## Using Authentication and Authorization in the UI

- Two things must be configured for auth information to be used by the UI:
- * Cascading Authentication State<br/>
- This authorization component is configured in **\_App.razor**<br/>
+**Cascading Authentication State**<br/>
  Authentication in SignalR apps is established with the initial connection.
+The CascadingAuthenticationState component receives the authentication information upon intial connection and makes it available to the **AuthenticationProviderService**.<br/><br/>

-The **Authentiction Provider Service** then allows other   components to use the auth info that is received by the Cascading Authentication State component at sign in.
-We usually don't interact with the CascadingAuthenticationState module or AuthenticationProviderService service directly.
-The way we interact with the Authentication Provider Service in the UI is usually by using the **AuthorizedView** component.
+**Authentiction Provider Service:** provides authentication information from the CascadingAuthenticationState components to other components.
+A We usually don't interact with the CascadingAuthenticationState module or AuthenticationProviderService service directly The way we interact with the Authentication Provider Service in the UI is usually by using the **AuthorizedView** component.

  * Authorized View